Antarctic circles of latitude: 68th parallel south

 The 68th parallel south is a circle of latitude that is 68 degrees south of the Earth's equatorial plane, in the Antarctic.
 It crosses the Southern Ocean and Antarctica.
-At this latitude, the sun is visible for 24 hours, 0 minutes during the December Solstice, and civil twilight during the June Solstice.
+At this latitude, the sun is visible for 24 hours during the December Solstice, and civil twilight during the June Solstice.

-Around the world

 Starting at the Prime Meridian and heading eastwards, the parallel 68° south passes through: